billyyoung/blog/content/posts/losing-weight.md

 mins: 7
 ---

-I'm currently writing this post in Singapore, at the beginning of a vacation in Southeast Asia to attend my close friends' wedding, and also to enjoy lots and lots of yummy food (Hainanese chicken rice, [curry chicken noodles](https://sethlui.com/heng-kee-curry-chicken-noodle-singapore/), kaya toast, nasi lemak, mee goreng, roti canai, chili crab, etc.).
+I'm currently writing this post in Singapore, at the beginning of a vacation in Southeast Asia to attend my close friends' wedding, and also to enjoy lots and lots of yummy food (Hainanese chicken rice, <a target="_blank" href="https://sethlui.com/heng-kee-curry-chicken-noodle-singapore/">curry chicken noodles</a>, kaya toast, nasi lemak, mee goreng, roti canai, chili crab, etc.).

 Prior to the trip I'd finally started making consistent progress on losing some weight.
-I reached a low of 180 lbs, a milestone I'd only been able to hit a [few times](https://twitter.com/billyisyoung/status/1193630662512656386) in the last 10 years.
+I reached a low of 180 lbs, a milestone I'd only been able to hit a <a target="_blank" href="https://twitter.com/billyisyoung/status/1193630662512656386">few times</a> in the last 10 years.
 Woo!

 Alas, I know I'll be eating much more on this trip than in my usual day-to-day in SF.
 I'll definitely, absolutely gain a few pounds (Narrator: it was more like 5-6).
 And I'm OK with that; I _want_ to eat a lot on this trip and enjoy all the delicious local food, and I _also know_ I'll be able to work my weight back down once I'm home and on my normal routine again.

 But this post isn't about how to lose weight.
 Or at least not like in a "5 Weight Loss Hacks You Need To Try" kind of way.
 No, this post is about all the thoughts and feelings and history so many of us have surrounding the topic of weight and weight loss.
 For me it's my messy entangled web of my relationships with: food, my physical body, my body image, how I view myself, how I think I'm viewed, goal-setting, failure, habits, cultural and societal bloatware, and more.

-(E.g. even at 180 lbs, I fall into the [BMI category of 'Overweight'](https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html#Interpreted).
+(e.g. even at 180 lbs, I fall into the <a target="_blank" href="https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html#Interpreted">BMI category of 'Overweight'</a>.
 Not a particularly useful measure IMO, but it's one that I've had applied to me since I was a kid.
 I also happen to weigh more than \*I\* would like to, and I've been working to change that, also roughly since I was a kid.)

 Trying to make change within this context has been quite hairy!
 I cycled through the typical New Year's Resolution type of process of trying to change something (e.g. diet, exercise), failing due to emotional reasons or logistical reasons or both, beating myself up about failing, avoidance, processing, then trying again / trying a different tactic.
 And nothing seemed to really work.
 But then all of a sudden, it did.